fifthidea/sub/README.md

 #### `ir-range.txt`

 Contains IR IP-Ranges in CIDR format \
-Used as a fallback if APNIC and IPDeny fail to fetch IR IP-Ranges. \
+Used as a fallback if RIPE and IPDeny fail to fetch IR IP-Ranges. \
 Downloaded from: https://www.ip2location.com/free/visitor-blocker

 Last update: **07 Jul 2026 13:41:41 GMT**